UWSEDS/uwseds.github.io/grading.md

 Two points will be deducted from homework received up to a week after its due date.
 No credit will be given for homework more than one week late (unless there is special permission from the instructors).
-All homework, including those with extensions, must be submitted no later than midnight PT Tuesday March 15, 2016.
+All homework, including those with extensions, must be submitted no later than midnight PT Tuesday December 9, 2016.

 ## Class Participation